HamzaQahoush/Backbone-js/README.md

 ```

-- we can add an `idAttribute` when initilaze the model
+- we can add an `idAttribute` when initiliaze the model to set an attribute.

 ```
 let Vechicle = Backbone.Model.extend({
   idAttribute: "registrationNumber",
   validate: function (attrs) {
     if (!attrs.registrationNumber) {
-      return "You cant create a vechicle without registrationNumber";
+      return "You can't create a vechicle without registrationNumber";
     }
   },